Quadratic-soliton-enhanced mid-IR molecular sensing

-In summary, we have proposed and demonstrated a mid-infrared molecular sensing mechanism which benefits from the nonlinear dynamics of quadratic cavity soliton formation in optical parametric oscillators to simultaneously achieve high sensitivity and large dynamic range.
-Our proof-of-principle experimental demonstration measuring CO\textsubscript{2} in an OPO at 4.18 \textmu m and complementary simulations show a path length enhancement of 2491 and orders of magnitudes sensitivity enhancement when compared to linear methods at large gas concentrations.
-This sensitivity enhancement breaks the fundamental sensitivity limitations imposed by the Beer-Lambert Law.
-Such a sensor could benefit a wide variety of applications, particularly where precise measurement of a wide range of concentrations is required.
+In summary, we have proposed and demonstrated a mid-infrared molecular sensing mechanism which benefits from the nonlinear dynamics of quadratic cavity soliton formation in optical parametric oscillators to achieve strong performance.
+Our proof-of-principle experimental demonstration measuring CO\textsubscript{2} in an OPO at 4.18 \textmu m and complementary simulations show an equivalent path length enhancement of 6000 and orders of magnitudes sensitivity enhancement at large gas concentrations when compared to linear cavity-enhanced methods.
+This distinct scaling behavior of the simulton suggests the potential for achieving high sensitivity, large dynamic range, and good precision using this method, in accordance with our theoretical estimates of the detector-limited performance in the current experimental configuration, and illustrates how .